Improbable-AI/mujocoARViewer/README.md

 ### VisionOS App

-Open App Store on VisionOS, and search for [mujocoARViewer].
+Open App Store on VisionOS, and search for [mujocoARViewer](App Store).

 ## Quick Start